stormasm/spanish/log/log26.md

 ---

+Nunca podré entender esta situación así que no creas que puedes.
+I will never be able to understand this situation so do not think you can.

+---

 - no estoy seguro - I am not sure
 - no estoy seguro de eso - I am not sure about that
 - no estoy seguro todavia - I am not sure yet